Quincy Car Accident Lawyer

 Quincy is located within Norfolk County, Massachusetts.
 The city was named after Colonel John Quincy and was settled in 1625.
 The first commercial railroad in the United States was constructed in Quincy in 1826 in order to carry granite from a Quincy quarry to Milton.
 Granite from Quincy became famous nationwide.

-Quincy is bordered by Boston to the North, as well as by Milton, Weymouth and Hull.
+Quincy is bordered by Boston to the North, as well as by Milton, Weymouth, and Hull.
 Quincy Bay is a part of Massachusetts Bay and Boston Harbor, and Quincy is a popular tourist destination because it has a very large state park, Blue Hills Reservation, which takes up 23 percent of the city’s land mass.

 Quincy has easy access to state highways and the Interstate system due to its close proximity to Boston.
-Interstate 93 and U.S. Route 1 travel through Quincy, as do Route 3A, Route 28, the Blue Hills Parkway, and Furnace Brook Parkway.
+Interstate 93 and U.S. Route 1 travel through Quincy, as does Route 3A, Route 28, the Blue Hills Parkway, and Furnace Brook Parkway.

 Despite ready access to the “T,” many roads in Quincy have high volumes of traffic.
 Activists have urged the construction of more than 23 miles of bike lanes for riders as well as efforts to improve safety for pedestrians on Quincy roads.
-Hancock Street, Adams Street and Franklin Street are all thoroughfares that the Boston Globe reports will be undergoing significant changes in order to become more bike-friendly.
+Hancock Street, Adams Street, and Franklin Street are all thoroughfares that the Boston Globe reports will be undergoing significant changes in order to become more bike-friendly.
 With 15 bicycle riders losing their lives in Massachusetts in 2012 according to Mass.gov, making efforts to protect all motorists on the road is increasingly important for saving lives.Quincy Car Accident Victims Have Rights

 When a motor vehicle collision occurs, victims may pursue a claim to recover monetary compensation for losses resulting from the crash.
-Massachusetts is a no fault state, which means drivers may pursue a claim for compensation any time another driver was responsible for causing their crash to occur.
+Massachusetts is a no-fault state, which means drivers may pursue a claim for compensation any time another driver was responsible for causing their crash to occur.
 Massachusetts is also a modified comparative fault state, which means that a plaintiff may pursue a claim for accident compensation as long as the other driver was 51 percent or more at fault.